rsyslog/rsyslog/source/rainerscript/global.rst

   This permits SUSPENDing dynafile actions.
 Traditionally, SUSPEND mode was never entered for dynafiles as it would have blocked overall processing flow.
 Default is not to suspend (and thus block).

+- **internal.developeronly.options**

+  This is NOT to be used by end users.
+It provides rsyslog developers the ability to do some (possibly strange) things inside rsyslog, e.g. for testing.
+This parameter should never be set, except if instructed by a developer.
+If it is set, rsyslog may misbehave, segfault, or cause other strange things.
+Note that option values are not guaranteed to stay the same between releases, so do not be "smart" and apply settings that you found via a web search.

+  Once again: **users must NOT set this parameter!**